timemeansalot/SourceFiles/hexo-site/source/about/index.md

 8. Mon Dec  4 13:51:15 CST 2023
 9. Fri Dec  8 16:20:05 CST 2023
 10. Tue Dec 12 13:32:59 CST 2023 <- I have been sticking to it for 7 days 😊 Tue Dec 19 14:26:56 CST 2023
+11. Thu Dec 21 19:25:13 CST 2023 <- fail again, **I stick for about 9 days**, I won't watch any of that information for 30 days!

 **start time:** Thu Oct 12 10:45:49 CST 2023
 **AI, Robots and Chips** is the key for current world